patrikfejda/mtaa-be/docs/docs.md

 The app will allow the users to communicate in one-2-one chats and group chats and to share their current status with other users.

+### Project objectives

+The main objective of the project is to build a modern messaging app, that will fulfill the social needs of the nowadays users.

+The app is reflecting the social need for being more "real" by sharing the current status and location with other users.
+Status will allow users to share their current mood, activity or something new in a gentle way - with no feel of flaunting or bragging.

+One of other advantages of the app will be that no "friending" will be required - the users will be able to communicate with each other without any prior communication.

 ## Features

 ### One-2-One Chats